vandamd/vandamdinh.com/content/about.md

 # What I'm focusing on right now
 1. Completing my degree
-2. Attaining V6 on the moonboard
+2. Achieving a one arm pull-up
 3. 100wpm gallium v2 on voyager